Google Data Studio Tutorial

 Once you have chosen your binding key(s), the rest of the process should be familiar:

-You can also limit the results by adding a filter or date range (or, in the case of GA sources, segments).
+You can also limit the results by adding a filter or a date range (or, in the case of GA sources, segments).
 Filters, date ranges and segments applied to the leftmost data source will be carried over to the other data sources.

 17. Create a basic calculated field